Welcome, budding soil scientists. We have arrived at the Significance of Soil – Part II, and we are about to get our hands dirty in defining soil.

 Types of Soil

-Once soils are formed, they can be differentiated by chemistry, horizons, and particle size.
+Once soils form, they can differentiate by chemistry, horizons, and particle size.

 Soils can be characterized by how they react in certain chemical environments.
 Cation exchange capacity (CEC) is a seemingly complicated term that is discussed in soil chemistry.
 What you should know, is that cations are positively charged ions in the soil, and the amount present depends on the amount of clay and organic matter in the soil.
 CEC is directly related to pH, water holding capacity, and potential mineral deficiencies in the soil.
 It is the CEC that determines the nutritional needs of a soil, and what supplements the soil needs to be healthy.